Wesleyan Quadrilateral: Application

-The Wesleyan Quadrilateral is taught in various Methodist connexions.
-The United Methodist Church, asserts that "Wesley believed that the living core of the Christian faith was revealed in Scripture, illumined by tradition, vivified in personal experience, and confirmed by reason.
+The Wesleyan Quadrilateral is taught in various Methodist connections.
+The United Methodist Church asserts that "Wesley believed that the living core of the Christian faith was revealed in Scripture, illumined by tradition, vivified in personal experience, and confirmed by reason.
 Scripture [however] is primary, revealing the Word of God 'so far as it is necessary for our salvation.'"
 The Free Methodist Church teaches:

-Wesley saw his four sources of authority not merely as prescriptive of how one should form their theology, but also as descriptive of how almost anyone does form theology.
-As an astute observer of human behavior, and a pragmatist, Wesley's approach to the Quadrilateral was most certainly phenomenological, describing in a practical way how things actually work in actual human experience.
-Thus, when Wesley speaks of "Tradition", he does not merely refer to ancient Church Tradition and the writings of the great theologians and Church Fathers of days past, but also of the immediate and present theological influences which contribute to a person's understanding of God and of Christian theology.
-"Tradition" may include such influences as the beliefs, values, and instruction of one's family and upbringing.
-It may also include the various beliefs and values which one encounters and which have an effect on one's understanding of Scripture.
+Wesley saw his four sources of authority not merely as prescriptive of how one should form one's theology, but also as descriptive of how almost anyone does form theology.
+As an astute observer of human behavior and a pragmatist, Wesley's approach to the Quadrilateral was most certainly phenomenological, describing practically how things work in actual human experience.
+Thus, when Wesley speaks of "Tradition", he does not merely refer to ancient Church Tradition and the writings of the great theologians and Church Fathers of days past, but also to the immediate and present theological influences which contribute to a person's understanding of God and of Christian theology.
+"Tradition" may encompass influences such as the beliefs, values, and teachings of one's family and upbringing.
+It may also include the various beliefs and values that one encounters and that affect one's understanding of Scripture.

 In United Methodist understanding, both laypeople and clergy alike share in "our theological task."
-The theological task is the ongoing effort to live as Christians in the midst of the complexities of a secular world.
-Wesley's Quadrilateral is referred to in Methodism as "our theological guidelines" and is taught to its pastors in seminary as the primary approach to interpreting the scriptures and gaining guidance for moral questions and dilemmas faced in daily living.
+The theological task is the ongoing effort to live as Christians amid the complexities of a secular world.
+Wesley's Quadrilateral is referred to in Methodism as "our theological guidelines".
+It is taught to its pastors in the seminary as the primary approach to interpreting Scripture and gaining guidance for moral questions and dilemmas faced in daily life.